 - From the Dashboard, select Plugins > Installed Plugins.

-- Select all plugins filling in the checkboxes.
+- Select all plugins by filling in the checkboxes.

 - Navigate the left drop-down menu Bulk actions > Disable Auto-updates > Apply.